Goalsum/TataruBook/docs/tables_and_views.md

 | 3 | 2023-01-09 | 1 | -13000.0 | 2 | Buy shares | Sharlayan Bank current | 1 | 0 | Moogle:Garlond Ironworks shares | 36932.5 |
 | 3 | 2023-01-09 | 2 | 260.0 | 1 | Buy shares | Moogle:Garlond Ironworks shares | 2 | 0 | Sharlayan Bank current | 260.0 |

 Note: The `statements` view is more like the single-entry billing statements that people are usually used to.
-If you only want to see the movement records for a particular account, you can use other software to open the db file and filter by `account_index` or `src_name`.
+If you only want to see the movement records for a particular account, you can use other software to open the DB file and filter by `account_index` or `src_name`.
 For example, filtering on a record with `account_index` of `1` will show all historical transactions and balance changes for `Sharlayan Bank current`.

 ## start_balance